ECP-WarpX/WarpX/CONTRIBUTING.rst

   - Also, using ``git grep "myfunction ()"`` searches for files only in the git repo, which is more efficient compared to the ``grep "myfunction ()"`` command that searches through all the files in a directory, including plotfiles for example.
 - It is recommended that style changes are not included in the PR where new code is added.
   This is to avoid any errors that may be introduced in a PR just to do style change.
-- Some text editors automatically modify the files you open.
-  We recommend to turn on to remove trailing spaces and replace Tabs with 4 spaces.
 - WarpX uses ``CamelCase`` convention for file names and class names, rather than ``snake_case``.
 - The names of all member variables should be prefixed with ``m_``.
   This is particularly useful to avoid capturing member variables by value in a lambda function, which causes the whole object to be copied to GPU when running on a GPU-accelerated architecture.